Automattic/jetpack/readme.txt

 * Admin Dashboard: improve text and design to make your administration experience all the better.
 * Jumpstart: streamline what features are suggested to be activated when setting up Jetpack for the first time.
 * Password Checker: adds a password checker class that will help Jetpack let you know if you're using a weak password.
 More about this coming in a future release!
-* Plans: refactor how Jetpack Plans within Jetpack to improve performance and help prevent any future bugs.
+* Plans: refactor how Jetpack Plans are coded within Jetpack to improve performance and help prevent any future bugs.
 * Post Images: provide the image itself when requesting an attachment's post image.
 * REST API: Enable Likes and Sharing meta field for all post types.
 * Related Posts: improve HTML markup for related posts, with emphasis on accessibility.